HoneyBeaver506/HoneyBeaver506/README.md

 I am actively seeking opportunities in Google IT-related fields, as well as in backend and front-end development, and automation roles.
 If you are in search of a dedicated and enthusiastic team member, please feel free to reach out to me.

 ## Continued Learning and Certifications
 Please refer to my public Google profile for details regarding my certifications.
-I have completed business courses at Cochise College and pursued expedited courses on Coursera.

 ## Contact Me
 - **Email:** HoneyBeaver206@protonmail.com